Prakyatp/SupervisedPCA/README.md

-# Alzhimer's Disease Dataset from Kaggle
+# Alzheimer's Disease Dataset from Kaggle